haifenghuang/magpie/README.md

 ### Integer

-In monkey, integer is treated as an object, so you could call it's methods.
+In magpie, integer is treated as an object, so you could call it's methods.
 Please see below examples:

 ```swift